Concrete Slab Floor Level Survey

-Starting at $225.00 Foundation damage is by far the most expensive risk encountered when purchasing an existing home.
+Foundation damage is by far the most expensive risk encountered when purchasing an existing home.
 The worst-case scenario?
-The engineering assessment and permits alone for major foundation repair work can easily exceed $10,000 and that doesn’t include any repairs.
-Repairs, such as driving piles to raise a sunken portion of a house and stitching a cracked slab back together can easily cost $30,000.
-Possible causes for foundation damage include improperly compacted soils, expansive soils, poor grading and drainage, sinkholes, and installation errors.
+The engineering assessment and permits alone for major foundation repair work can easily exceed $20,000 and that doesn’t include any repairs.
+Repairs, such as driving piles to raise a sunken portion of a house and stitching a cracked slab back together can easily cost $50,000.
+Possible causes for foundation damage include improperly compacted or expansive soils, poor grading and drainage, sinkholes, and installation errors.

-We are working hard to prevent this worst-case scenario from happening to our clients by including a “slab foundation manometer measurement” in each of our single family home inspections where houses are built “slab on grade.”
-We offer this service at no extra charge.
+We are working hard to prevent this worst-case scenario from happening to our clients by including a “concrete slab floor level survey” in each of our single family home inspections where houses are built with “slab on grade” foundations.
+We offer this incredibly valuable service as part of our general home inspection at no extra charge.
 Structural engineers, charging $550 and up for an initial site visit, perform a similar analysis to collect key data for their reports and repair recommendations.
 Please note: we are not claiming to be structural engineers but there is some overlap, and we may be able to tell you when hiring one is necessary.

-As mentioned above, we will perform this manometer survey on all single family homes constructed with “slab on grade” foundations*.
+We will perform this survey, using a high precision altimeter on all single family homes constructed with “slab on grade” foundations*.
 Modern “slab foundations” are the most common foundation and flooring system used, consisting of concrete footings and subfloor.
-A proper installation of a slab foundation would include levelness to within about 1/2″ from one end of the structure to the other.
-Excellent foundation contractors actually shoot for a perfectly level installation but in reality it’s more likely to be with within a 1/2″ tolerance.
+A proper installation of a slab foundation would include levelness to within about 1.25″ from one end of the structure to the other (on an average sized home).
+Excellent foundation contractors actually shoot for a perfectly level installation but in reality it’s more likely to be with within a 1.25″ tolerance.